In a nutshell: Betterment is an industry leader as a simple, low-cost, easy-to-use robo-advisor.

 It’s easy to create custom asset allocations and personalized investment goals.
 You can also create a variety of account types including taxable and non-taxable.

-Nearly every aspect of Betterment is great.
+In truth, nearly every aspect of Betterment is great.
 Simply put, it's an investment model that offers the best results to the most people.

 Investors can get unlimited access to investment advisors by phone and email with this service.
 But it's worth noting that the Premium plan has a minimum account balance of $100,000.